henrik7264/PY_Actors/README.md

 * Scheduling and Timers<br>Scheduling and timers are fundamental of all systems and shall as such be part of this library.
 * State machines<br>State machines are part of nearly all systems.
 However, they come in many variants/implementations and it is always complicated to understand how they work and what they do.
 A simple approach to state machines will be presented in this library.
 The implementation will be very close to the definition of a state machine.
 * Behavior trees<br>Experimental feature that will be added to the library.
 * Reactive programming<br>Experimental feature that will be added to the library.
-Instead of looking at a system that is based on parsning messages from one Actor to anothor, we could also look at it as system of message streams that are processed by the Actors.
-When we take that view reactive programming becomes a natural way of processing the messages.
+Instead of looking at a system that is based on parsing messages from one Actor to anothor, we could also look at it as system of message streams that are processed by the Actors.
+When we take this view reactive programming becomes a natural way of processing the messages.
 See some of the advantages of using reactive programming on ttps://reactivex.io - they are awasome.

 <p align="center">
   <img src="https://github.com/henrik7264/Actors/blob/main/images/Actors_Phase1.png" height="400"><br>